pandit10/SDC-P5-VehicleDetection/README.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+Writeup is added.

 ### Histogram of Oriented Gradients (HOG)

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in lines 49 through 60 of the file called `classifier.py`).
+The code for this step is contained in lines 49 through 60 of the file `classifier.py`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: